 What Is Continuous Testing?

 Continuous testing is becoming a must-have for today's teams.
-Here we cover what it is and the continuous testing benefits you can expect.
+Here we cover what continuous testing is and the continuous testing benefits you can expect.

 So, What Is Continuous Testing?